tsatria03/CookyCraze/docks/readme.txt

 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.
 You can draw cards manually, or enable automatic drawing in the settings.
 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.
+Rank ups and achievement unlocks are checked and can fire while you are playing.

 Cooky flipper.
 Unlocked at rank 20.
 Flip a coin to trigger a random event that can boost or reduce your stats.